 Nearly a third of our food comes from the EU, and if we were to rely on homegrown food supplies, the National Farmers Union says they would run out in August.
 It’s August now – do you fancy surviving on emergency rations until the new year?
 Me either.
 Apparently the government has neither the cash reserves, nor the storage space, to stockpile food, and it’s suggested that concerned citizens might like to put together their own stash.
 (The Swedish version sounds much tastier than the Swiss one, IMHO.)

-Now, that’s the doomsday scenario and this may all turn itself around and turn into a Y2K-style storm in a tea cup.
+Now, that’s the doomsday scenario and this may all turn itself around and turn storm in a tea cup (people compare Brexit to Y2K, but the reason the millennium bug didn’t cause chaos was because lots of people spent years fixing it).
 On the other hand, people fortunate enough to have spare cash and a bit of storage space might like to stock up on long-lived supplies that they use regularly, just to tide them over any awkward transition period.
 I suspect that what will happen is that foods from the EU will be more expensive and/or in short supply as things sort themselves out.
 I’m thinking it might be nice to have a little cache of rice, flour, porridge oats, tea and olive oil on hand.

 The other obvious thing to do, if you have a garden, is to plan to grow some of your own food next year.
 There’s a slight problem with this thought, since exit day is scheduled for the end of March 2019, which is at the beginning of the notorious ‘hungry gap’, when a conventional veggie patch is gearing up for the season and producing very little.
 A lot of the things that are harvested in April need to be in the ground by now, although not all of them, so I can make some suggestions in due course.